-Every year I raid my gear stash and find 20 of the most useful under $20 outdoor items I’ve purchased and create a holiday stocking stuffer guide.
-Every item has been well used, well tested, and has lots of mileage all over the Pacific Northwest and beyond.
+I also believe less is more, so every year I raid my gear stash and find 20 of the most useful under $20 outdoor items I’ve purchased and create a holiday stocking stuffer guide.
+I’ve put lots of mileage and wear and tear on every item on this list all over the Pacific Northwest and beyond.
 My oldest item is my Mongol Rally issued Buff, which has been with me since 2008 and has literally been around the world.
 My newest addition are Bee’s Wraps, which are reusable, compostable food wraps, perfect for taking adventure food on the go without the use of plastic!

 So without further ado, here’s the 2019 edition of the TrailChick-approved “Best Outdoor Stuff You Can’t Live Without” Under $20 Gift Guide!

 Each item below is linked to my affiliate program, so if you appreciate the gift ideas, consider purchasing them through my links.
 It’s no cost to you and you’re spreading good holiday cheer by kicking back a few bucks to help support my site.
-Happy holidays!
+Well, since these are all under $20, probably more like 50¢, but hey, happy holidays!

 Ruffwear Quencher. $14.95.
 The best adventure dog bowl ever!